Yunseong-Yang/Yunseong-Yang.github.io/content/en/personal/추후 프로젝트/index.md

 ---
-title: Creating Action Platformer Games
+title: Action Adventure and Metroidvania
-summary: Game projects with Unity
+summary: An action-adventure game project with Unity
 date: 2024-09-01
 link: /
 ---
-I'm currently working with Unity on an action platformer with complex controls for the action genre.
+Although they are lower priority compared to platformer projects, we will also be working on action-adventure and metroidvania games.
+The action-adventure genre is characterized by the ability to control a specific character to go on multiple adventures, while metroidvania is primarily 2D and is characterized by the player's progression as they uncover a given map.